-For the purposes of CRAM, a "project" is an area of wetland that is subject to physical change as authorized under Section 401 and/or Section 404 of the US Clean Water Act, under the State's 401 Certification Program, or under Section 1600 of the State's Fish and Game Code.
+For the purposes of CRAM, a "project" is an area of wetland that is subject to physical change as authorized under Section 404 of the US Clean Water Act, under the State's 401 Certification Program, or under Section 1600 of the State's Fish and Game Code.
 Such projects are often at least partly delimited by property lines or other administrative or legal boundaries.
 Wetland restoration projects, mitigation projects, mitigation banks, and wetlands that are targeted for development (i.e., impacted wetlands) are often delimited by property lines.

-Property lines, jurisdictional limits, and other administrative or legal boundaries should not automatically be used to delineate AAs, except for the assessment of a project, in which case the Wetland and its AA(s) are confined to the project boundaries.
-A formal wetland Jurisdictional Delineations (JD) in good standing for a project can be used in the absence of any other wetland map to define the Wetland and to help delimit the AA(s).
-If the project is much larger than one AA, then the approximate boundaries of all alternative, non-overlapping AAs should be sketched on the site imagery, and enough of these AAs should be assessed to reasonably account for the range of variability in condition across the project, while making sure that in combination the AAs include at least 30% of the entire area of the project.
+Property lines, jurisdictional limits, and other administrative or legal boundaries should not automatically be used to delineate AAs, except for the assessment of a project, in which case the wetland and its AA(s) are confined to the project boundaries.
+A formal wetland Jurisdictional Delineations (JD) in good standing for a project can be used in the absence of any other wetland map to define the wetland and to help delimit the AA(s).
+If the project is much larger than one AA, then the process outlined in Appendix I should be used to assess multiple AAs.